-• Who produces and consumes each event?
+• Who produces them?
+Who consumes them?

 • What’s the schema of each message?